Generlate/model_generator_c_plus_plus/README.md

 #### For the Model Generator

--   Download the repo (unzip if you you downloaded the zipped file)
+-   Download the repo (unzip if you downloaded the zipped file)
 -   navigate to model_generator/build
 -   from zsh, run `./model_generator`
 -   this should generate a box in model_generator/assets/generated_boxes/ titled "generated_box.off"